 Mobile Device Management is now considered a part of Enterprise Mobility Management instead of an interchangeable term.
 While most people searching for a solution are still looking at for an “MDM” solution, vendors have started officially calling their solutions EMM instead of MDM.
-In our new 2016 Enterprise Mobility Buyer’s Guide, we profile the top EMM solutions for easy comparison, including a description of what the MDM component included in each EMM solution.
+In our new 2018 Enterprise Mobility Buyer’s Guide, we profile the top EMM solutions for easy comparison, including a description of what the MDM component included in each EMM solution.

 However, this does not mean that every enterprise mobility solution is now EMM.
 It’ like squares and rectangles; every square is a rectangle but not every rectangle is a square.
-A similar concept can be said about EMM and MDM; every EMM solution is MDM but not every MDM is EMM.
+A similar concept can be said about EMM and MDM; every EMM solution is MDM but not every MDM solution is EMM.

-This is especially important when we start talking about Virtual Mobile Infrastructure (VMI) and other remote cloud based concepts.
+This is especially important when we start talking about Virtual Mobile Infrastructure (VMI) and other remote cloud-based concepts.
 EMM solutions tend to scale better for new hardware and concepts and the features most EMM vendors include in their solution allow for more specific areas of control where you need it.

-Latest posts by Elizabeth O'Dowd (see all)
+Latest posts by Tess Hanna (see all)